Graeme Mulcahy

-Graeme Mulcahy (born 2 June 1990) is an Irish hurler who plays as a left corner-forward for club side Kilmallock and at inter-county level with the Limerick senior hurling team.
+Graeme Mulcahy (born 2 June 1990) is an Irish hurler who plays as a left corner-forward for club side Kilmallock and previously at inter-county level for the Limerick senior hurling team.

 Playing career

 Kilmallock

 Mulcahy joined the Kilmallock club at a young age and played in all grades at juvenile and underage levels, enjoying championship success in the minor and under-21 grades.
 He made his senior championship debut as a seventeen-year-old during the 2007 championship.

 On 3 October 2010, Mulcahy lined out in his first Limerick Senior Championship final.
 He scored 1-01 from play in the 1-16 to 1-12 defeat of divisional side Emmets.

 After surrendering their championship crown in 2011, Kilmallock reached the championship decider again on 7 October 2012.
 Mulcahy was held scoreless, however, his brother, Jake Mulcahy, scored a vital goal to secure a 1-15 to 0-15 victory over Adare.

 On 19 October 2014, Mulcahy captained Kilmallock to a third championship victory following a 1-15 to 0-14 defeat of reigning champions Na Piarsaigh.
 He later won a Munster Championship medal, scoring six points from play, following a 1-32 to 3-18 extra-time defeat of Cratloe in the final.
 On 17 March 2015, Mulcahy captained Kilmallock in their 1-18 to 1-06 defeat by Ballyhale Shamrocks in the All-Ireland final at Croke Park.